The ALO Audio Continental Dual Mono is a unique portable dual-New-Old Stock 6111 Vacuum Tube amplifier and Wolfson-powered DAC. It is priced at $1495.

 The Sabre ESS chips might be technically superior and for many, a flagship DAC manufacturer the ESS Sabre32 32-bit DAC chips have been at the heart of the drive for supreme clarity, detail retrieval, and analytical win.

-It will, however, decode at DSD64 which might be as far as some people will go money wise on high definition tracks.
-As such the CDM resolution rates are not class-leading for a DAC and it won’t be the pinnacle of clarity.
+It will, however, decode at DSD64 which might be as far as some people will go money-wise on high-definition tracks.
+As such the Continental Dual Mono resolution rates are not class-leading for a DAC and it won’t be the pinnacle of clarity.

 The greater majority will also find the WM8741 to be just that bit more musical in most well-engineered setups, particularly with tubes.
 I have only heard one average WM8741 in years from a DAC unit I will not name that suffered from a lack of dynamics compared to cheaper dual WM8740 implementations a few years back.

-The CDM can accommodate miniature single triode and dual triode tube designs.
+The Continental Dual Monocan accommodates miniature single-triode and dual-triode tube designs.
 ALO Audio here decided to use as stock 2 NOS 6111 Vacuum Tubes (Sylvania 6111WA) with low microphonic implementations that are rollable to give the sound signature that rich midrange appeal we love about tubes.

-At the same time, it keeps a hold on the detail, clarity and bass tightness that is a key feature of solid-state designs.
+At the same time, it keeps a hold on the detail, clarity, and bass tightness that is a key feature of solid-state designs.
 That tube buffer functionality combined with the CDM DAC makes the pairing of the two seem like pure bed buddies.
 They go together quite well indeed.

-Most matching pairs can be bought off reputable stores for around $10-30 depending on what you select.
+Most matching pairs can be bought from reputable stores for around $10-30 depending on what you select.
 I am a big fan of Mullards and the rich sound they can produce having had variations of these back in the Little Dots about 6 years ago.

 It is a versatile amping stage that offers both balanced and single-ended output and a very good line out indeed.
 A line out that pairs very well with its bigger sibling, the Studio 6.

 Vinnie Rossi Partnership

 Much of the work put into this power design can be attributed to both Ken Ball at ALO and co-designer, Vinnie Rossi.
-For those sporting AK DAP’s you will know him very well indeed from his work at Red Wine Audio and the RAW modded DAP’s designed to kill that 22ohm monstrosity called the AK100 MK1.
+For those sporting AK DAPs, you will know him very well indeed from his work at Red Wine Audio and the RAW-modded DAPs designed to kill that 22ohm monstrosity called the AK100 MK1.

-He is also responsible for a very respectable line of amps under the Lio brand.
-Vinnie is recognized for his ground breaking work under the Lio line on power supply designs and on the CDM he is at it again with a power supply design that does away with step-up transformers or DC-DC converters typical of tube setups and in comes power directly fed from the battery itself.
+On the Continental Dual Mono, he is at it again with a power supply design that does away with step-up transformers or DC-DC converters typical of tube setups, and in comes power directly fed from the battery itself.

-This combined with the linear voltage regulated design yields that nice low noise floor for IEM’s with more than capable dynamics for higher end cans.
-It’s also a replaceable battery pack with a pop out cable and can be bought for around $10 per cell.
+This combined with the linear voltage-regulated design yields that nice low noise floor for IEMs with more than capable dynamics for higher-end cans.
+It’s also a replaceable battery pack with a pop-out cable and can be bought for around $10 per cell.

-The battery life is quite respectable actually for a device this size running at around 5-7 hours depending on use of the DAC or amp only.
-Portable yes, transportable much better as you can indeed plug the AC during usage to keep things ticking along without the battery draining.
+The battery life is quite respectable actually for a device this size running at around 5-7 hours depending on the use of the DAC or amp only.
+Portable yes, transportable is much better as you can indeed plug the AC during usage to keep things ticking along without the battery draining.

 As a pure DAC, you can connect directly to your PC or MAC and line it out to any amp with an RCA input be it single or dual.
 If you are running a Windows setup you will need C-Media 2.0 drivers which are listed as links at the end of this review.
-Mac users as always do not need drivers except for DSD, its plug and play (hate you!).
+Mac users as always do not need drivers except for DSD, it’s plug-and-play (hate you!).